Archival material is open to the public

 If you have been granted a reduction in the period of closure for records relating to a natural person, you will as a rule have to give a written undertaking that you will fully anonymise all personal information.

 We ask that you take this obligation very seriously: we are aware of legal conflicts between individuals and careless archive users!

-You will only need a special publication licence from us if you intend to publish the complete text verbatim (transcription, edition or facsimile).
+You will only need a special publication licence from us if you intend to publish the complete text of a document verbatim (transcription, edition or facsimile).